Transient bindings

 Defining transient bindings

-There are multiple ways to define a transient binding.
+There are several ways to define a transient binding.

 method from the ModuleBuilder DSL

-and mark a binding as transient like this:
+and mark a binding as transient as follows:

 bind(double.class).to(Math::random).asTransient();

-annotation to annotate methods already annotated with @Provides
+annotation to annotate methods already annotated with the @Provides

 annotation: